 Sensory memory is an integral process of developing both short-term and long-term memories, as sensory memory helps process incoming stimuli and aids in the analysis and eventual storage of information.
 The types of memory that rely upon sensory memory are vast, and include episodic, semantic, working, and prospective memory, all of which rely on a functional short-term memory process and long-term memory process.
-Episodic memory is a type of memory process that relays personal information; without sensory memory, it would be difficult to create a robust episodic memory bank.
+Episodic memory is a type of memory process that relays personal details without sensory memory, it would be difficult to create a robust episodic memory bank.
 After all, what personal revelation is complete without a rich retelling, replete with sensory details, such as the plushness of a beloved cat’s fur, or the beautiful trill of a lost loved one’s voice?

 Semantic memory, too, relies upon sensory memory.
 Semantic memory is a type of memory process that stores general information.
-Rather than using the sensory remembrance of the late Fluffy’s fur, semantic memory might rely on the mind to relay a specific smell in order to identify a type of cooking, or upon the sight of sports players’ lineup in order to correctly identify the rules for the sport in question.
+Rather than using the sensory remembrance of the late Fluffy’s fur, semantic memory might rely on the mind to relay a specific smell to identify a type of cooking, or upon the sight of sports players’ lineup in order to correctly identify the rules for the sport in question.

-Working and prospective memory also relies on sensory memory, because working memory is the “why” or “so what?” of the memory process and prospective memory is the day-to-day memory bank.
+Working and prospective memory also relies on sensory memory because working memory is the “why” or “so what?” of the memory process and prospective memory is the day-to-day memory bank.
 Without the visual, auditory, and touch input of sensory memory, the brain would have a difficult time making sense of sights, sounds, and textures and maintaining consistency in daily functioning.

-Sensory memory can also have a hand in whether or not someone experiences a particular syndrome; memory and mental health are very closely linked, and there is some evidence to suggest a link between memory breakdown and schizophrenia and other mental illnesses or disorders.
-While it may not initially seem terribly important, sensory memory is absolutely essential to proper and timely function of all types of memory.
+Sensory memory can also have a hand in whether someone experiences a particular syndrome; memory and mental health are very closely linked, and there is some evidence to suggest a link between memory breakdown and schizophrenia and other mental illnesses or disorders.
+While it may not initially seem terribly important, sensory memory is essential to proper and timely function of all types of memory.

 How is sensory memory stored?

-Sensory memory is a part of the working memory system, and is stored briefly within short-term memory.
+Sensory memory is a part of the working memory system and is stored briefly within short-term memory.
 Although sensory memory can be integrated into long-term memory, it is unusual for sensory impressions to persist past a few seconds in as rich a remembrance as they create immediately after the input has been received.
 For instance, your brain will hold onto the rich vibrato of a live performance for a few seconds, but your long-term memory will only remember the impression you received from the auditory input; namely, that the performer sang beautifully.
 When you perceive a masterful work of art, your brain will hold onto the memory of its shape, colors, and dimensions without the same vibrancy as actually standing before a piece of art.
 When you hold your hand to a cactus, your brain will retain the knowledge that the cactus was, in fact, prickly to the touch, but will not excite a physical sensation of being pricked.
-In this way, sensory memory is only stored for a short period, in order to more fully create and store memories.
+In this way, sensory memory is only stored for a short period, to more fully create and store memories.
 There are some rare exceptions to this, as in the case of having a photographic memory, or experiencing flashbacks as part of a trauma response.

 What are the characteristics of sensory memory?

 The characteristics of sensory memory function similarly to the characteristics of other short-term memory functions, the most pressing being their duration: sensory memories last only a few seconds, for the most part, and are designed to impart impressions, rather than retaining and reliving actual sensory input.
-Sensory memory is also reliant entirely on the senses, and does not have processing power of its own; although it may seem instantaneous, sensory input is delivered to the brain, where memory and thought processes break down an event or stimulus, rather than the sensory memory itself delivering complete, usable information.
+Sensory memory is also reliant entirely on the senses and does not have processing power of its own; although it may seem instantaneous, sensory input is delivered to the brain, where memory and thought processes break down an event or stimulus, rather than the sensory memory itself delivering complete, usable information.